e10v/rico/README.md

 * Dataframes and other types with [IPython rich representation methods](https://ipython.readthedocs.io/en/stable/config/integrating.html).
 * Text.

-Use specific classes for plots and texts to change the default behavior:
+Use specific classes for plots and text to change the default behavior:
 ```python
 doc = rico.Doc(
     rico.Text("Hello, World!", mono=True),  # The default value is False.